 One of the key initiatives aiming to end homelessness in Auckland is the Housing First programme, which was established in early 2017 as a two year pilot.
 Housing First works to end homelessness by getting people experiencing chronic homelessness into secure housing before addressing issues such as addiction and mental health.
 This model has been successful in other countries and in Hamilton, which was the first New Zealand city to initiate the programme.
-The Housing First collective has been contracted to house 572 chronically homeless people in Auckland, with funding in place to find housing for 60 people in the city centre.
+The Housing First collective has been contracted to house 572 chronically homeless people in Auckland in its first two years.

 What else is happening

 Other initiatives in place for supporting homelessness in Auckland City include: